Croatia–Serbia border dispute: 21st century

 Gornja Siga, the largest disputed pocket on the west side of the Danube.
 Picture taken by ISS Expedition 14 in 2007.

+In early 2000, Croatia and Serbia established a commission tasked with determining the border, but in its first ten years it convened only once or twice.

 On 28 July 2002, a patrol boat of the Yugoslav Army fired warning shots at four boats carrying the prefect of Vukovar-Srijem County, the mayors of Vukovar and Bačka Palanka, and several civilians to Bačka Palanka.
 The incident occurred approximately 800 m away from Šarengrad Island.
 Shots were also fired at a Croatian patrol boat which attempted to approach the same vessel.
 There were no casualties, but the passengers and crew of the civilian boat were arrested.
 Four elderly individuals and four children were released immediately, while the rest were interviewed at a Yugoslav military barracks for two hours before being set free.
 Yugoslav foreign minister Goran Svilanović expressed regret over the incident, but Croatian Prime Minister Ivica Račan stated that Croatia was not satisfied with the gesture.
 The Serbian Army withdrew from the border in October 2006, turning control over to the Serbian police.